usaeedcs/HousingPriceDataAnalysis/README.md

-# Housing Price Data Analysis and Feature Engineering
+# Housing Price Data Analysis and Feature Engineering using Python

 The main purpose of this project is to understand the relationships within the data and to build a predictive model for the `SalePrice` variable, which represents the sale price of a house.
 The project uses a dataset named `DF_AH.csv`.